egarbarino/safari_gke_2/lesson_1/README.md

 Finally, the fifth lesson, color-coded in red, you'll learn how to externalize configuration using the ConfigMap and Secrets controllers, and you'll also deep dive into the art of implementing StatefulSets.

 You don't need to memorize this picture.
-We'll be painting this picture, one step at a time, as we progress through this course.
+We'll be painting it from scratch, one step at a time, as we progress through this course.

 ## Course Resources

 All of the code that I'll demonstrate, as well as my own narrative is open source and available at the URL that you see on the screen.

-You can also browse my book to explore some of the more advanced topics such as StatefulSets.
+You can also read my book on the O'Reilly platform to explore some of the more advanced topics such as StatefulSets.

 ## 1.2 Setting up The Google Cloud Shell and GKE (Splash)